4 missing ingredients in safety culture

 - What people-centric programs do differently

-Kane is the Vice Chairman of IOSH East Anglia Branch.
+Vice Chairman, IOSH East Anglia BranchKane is the Vice Chairman of IOSH East Anglia Branch.
 He is a Chartered Health and Safety Practitioner, and an Associate member of the Institute of Fire Engineers (IFE).
 He has served in the British Military, Local Authority Fire Rescue and Agricultural Chemical Manufacturer.
 Kane is a member of the Senior Management Team at a Market Leading Construction and Manufacturing Organization in the UK.

-With 17 years’ experience delivering Health, Safety, Risk, Quality and Environmental software across the globe, Jane understands business needs and demonstrates how to drive performance by providing insightful data.
+Chair, Scottish Chamber of Safety and HealthWith 17 years’ experience delivering Health, Safety, Risk, Quality and Environmental software across the globe, Jane understands business health & safety.
+She is emphatic in her approach with a proven track record of understanding challenges, articulating business needs and demonstrating how to drive performance by providing insightful data.
 Jane challenges customers to progress from their current state by guiding them in process improvement that results in clear value and educates businesses on how to articulate their data for years to come.
-Jane is Chair of the Scottish Chamber of Safety and a member of the Management Advisory Committee for Safety Groups UK helping support and deliver health and safety strategies throughout the UK.
+Jane is Chair of the Scottish Chamber of Safety and a member of the Management Advisory Committee for Safety Groups UK helping support and deliver health & safety strategies throughout the UK.